amaccann/swapi-noodling/README.md

   - Would come down to requirements, maybe every `n` days the data's re-fetched.
   - Or maybe there's a `ping` before the app starts, tracking each schema change
   - Etc. etc
+- More tests!
+Not 100%, but various business logic could be covered through "smart" Component testing
+  - For now, there's some tests for the Utility functions
+  - `App.test.tsx` at least covers basic rendering :-D
 - The `LabelByUrl` is also causing a lot of fetches per film / homeworld
   - In an ideal world, I'd argue that these should be sub-objects to reduce extra requests to the BE / `await` logic in the FE.
 - The `SortableTable` logic could be abstracted more / better ...